threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ![farming_tf_wallet_10](./img/farming_tf_wallet_10.png)

 Finally, you will be asked to choose a 4-digit pin.
-This will be needed to use the ThreeFold Connect App.
+This will be needed to use the ThreeFold Connect app.
 If you ever forget this 4-digit pin, you will need to recover your account from your 3bot name and your seed phrase.
 You will need to confirm the new pin in the next step.

 ![farming_tf_wallet_11](./img/farming_tf_wallet_11.png)

 That's it!
 You've created your ThreeFold Connect account.
-You can press the hamburger menu on the top left to explore the ThreeFold Connect App.
+You can press the hamburger menu on the top left to explore the ThreeFold Connect app.

 ![farming_tf_wallet_12](./img/farming_tf_wallet_12.png)